AI4Finance-Foundation/FinRL/tutorials/Awesome_RL4Finance.md

 # Awesome Financial Reinforcement Learning

-  A curated list of awesome deep reinforcement learning strategies & tools in finance.
+  A curated list of awesome deep reinforcement learning strategies & tools for finance.

-  Welcome your inputs.
+  Welcome your inputs!

 ## Introductory
 [1] [Practical deep reinforcement learning approach for stock trading](https://arxiv.org/abs/1811.07522).
 NeurIPS Workshop on Challenges and Opportunities for AI in Financial Services: the Impact of Fairness, Explainability, Accuracy, and Privacy, 2018.